The Benefits of a STEM Education [STEAM]

 STEM Career Opportunities

-According to the STEM Diversity at the University of Wisconsin Madison,“By 2018, it’s predicted that 8.65 million STEM jobs will exist.
+According to the STEM Diversity at the University of Wisconsin Madison, by 2018, it is predicted that 8.65 million STEM jobs will exist.
 Nevertheless, according to the U.S. Bureau of Labor Statistics, there will be a drastic shortage of almost 600,000 potential candidates for those jobs.”

-Contrary to some of the stereotypes, STEM-led disciplines include everything from product development for the fashion industry to healthcare careers like nurses, doctors or medical assistants, engineers, or even a Legoland Designer!
-(And what little boy wouldn’t leap out of his chair for that job?!)
+Contrary to some of the stereotypes, STEM-led disciplines include everything from product development for the fashion industry to healthcare careers like nurses, doctors or medical assistants, and engineers.

 One of the fastest growing industries is also creating the great need for training professionals.
 A demand for experts in cybersecurity is growing making it a great career choice.